melchisedech333/melchisedech333/README.md

 I am a software developer and researcher, and I am very interested in the study of physics and mathematics.

 Currently I have been working on the development of the <a href="https://github.com/verbum-lang">Verbum programming language</a>.
-A language that has an emphasis on distributed computing, seeking to integrate interesting features, such as hot code reload and metaprogramming.
+A language that has an emphasis on complex systems, seeking to integrate interesting features such as hot code reload, metaprogramming and support for distributed computing.

 **If my code has helped you, please consider [sponsoring me](https://github.com/sponsors/melchisedech333) :blue_heart:**